Analysis | The rare fashion brand that’s beloved by the women of Trump world and not afraid to show it

 Chiara Boni La Petite Robe was founded in 2007 and quickly became profitable, thanks in large measure to Vecchione and its popularity in the United States.

-The dresses come in eye-catching jewel tones and are often embellished with a ruffle or something akin to a half peplum.
+The dresses, priced from about $650 to $1,000, come in eye-catching jewel tones and are often embellished with a ruffle or something akin to a half peplum.
 They’re body-conscious garments that keep everything precisely where a woman would like everything to be.

 They sometimes have a well-placed slash at the neckline or at the shoulders to reveal a flash of skin.
 They aren’t overtly sexy; but they are knowingly so.
 They are power-dresses for the male gaze.

 The collection is regularly shown on the runway in New York, but viewers of television news will have seen these dresses in the wild, as they are in regular rotation behind the anchor desks at Fox News, as well as the other networks.
-Vecchione once appeared on “Justice with Judge Jeanine” as a first lady fashion expert and tsk-tsked his industry for not lauding Melania Trump’s style during her 2017 visit to Saudi Arabia and Israel.
+Vecchione once appeared on “Justice With Judge Jeanine” as a first lady fashion expert and tsk-tsked his industry for not lauding Melania Trump’s style during her 2017 visit to Saudi Arabia and Israel.

 “What they should be doing right now is praising our first lady for how beautiful and how chic she is representing our country,” Vecchione said during his TV appearance.
-(Melania has not worn Chiara Boni in the White House.)
+(He says Melania has not worn Chiara Boni in the White House.)
 “The woman looks statuesque.
 She floats.
 She’s beautiful.”

 The collection has also turned up on the red carpet on women such as Niecy Nash, and on the cover of O magazine, worn by its regular cover model Oprah Winfrey.